 Annabelle Thorpe - Heritage Open Days Manager (interim)

 Heritage Open Days and I are old friends – I’ve been with the team, on and off, since 2012.
 So it’s wonderful to be steering the festival through its 25th year, celebrating all that we have achieved since the very first HODs in 1994.
 Alongside my (part-time role) here, I’m an author and journalist, so the thousands of stories that make this such a unique event have a huge appeal for me.

 Sarah Holloway - Operations Officer

 I’ve been working on Heritage Open Days since 2007, initially as the Registration Officer processing all the fascinating entries.
-Now, I’m responsible for the database, website and the day to day operations but I still do lots of processing and love the fantastic geographic overview it gives us of some quirky heritage hotspots!
+Now, I’m responsible for the database, blog and the day to day operations but I still do lots of processing and love the fantastic geographic overview it gives us of some quirky heritage hotspots!
 I’m also at the end of the phone or email for any queries, big or small, so do give me a shout if you need anything.

 Andrew Henderson - Visitor Experience Officer